I know quite a few psychics who have already written about coming out of the psychic closet.

 Who am I?

 I’m a linguist, a psychic, a languages teacher, and a creative/writer.
 I’m also mad about cats and food.
-I’m a traveller who is beginning to settle down.
+I’m a traveler who is beginning to settle down.
 I don’t think I’ll ever let go of the role of student.

 Which one of these roles defines me?